tingerrr/hydra/docs/manual.typ

     A level 3 heading is ancestor to both level 2 (directly) and level 1 headings (transitively).
   / scope: The scope of a primary element refers to the section of a document which is between the
     closest ancestors.
   / active: The active element refers to whatever element is considered for display.
-While this is usually the previous primary element, it may sometimes be the next primary element.
+While this is
+    usually the previous primary element, it may sometimes be the next primary element.
+  / leading page: A leading page in a book is that, which is further along the content of the two
+    visible pages at any time, this is the `end` alignement with respect to the document readin direction.
+  / trailing page: A trailing page is that, which is not the leading page in a book.
 ]

 The search for a primary element is always bounded to it's scope, such that, for the following